OSINT exercises: Ultimate guide to enhancing your investigative skills

 Commonly used tools include:

 People leave trails of breadcrumbs such as usernames, old email addresses, and profile pictures reused across sites.
 Digital footprint analysis connects those dots to reveal identity and behavior over time.
+By correlating aliases across sites, investigators can uncover compromised accounts, verify exposure through services like Have I Been Pwned, and map user activity to build a clearer, more complete picture of an individual’s online presence.

 Investigators link aliases across platforms, uncover compromised accounts, and map user activity to build a clearer picture of identity and behavior over time.